SerifAndSemaphore/go-serverless-list/README.md

 [Sparta](http://gosparta.io/) - A Go framework for AWS Lambda microservices

 ## Discovery & Configuration
+_Tools and services for serverless discovery and configuration._

 [discfg](https://github.com/tmaiaroto/discfg) - A serverless application configuration tool using Lambda and DynamoDB

 ## Stand Alone Deployment Tools
-Tools that aren't quite frameworks, but are intended for getting your Go code easily deployed to a serverless provider.
+_Tools that aren't quite frameworks, but are intended for getting your Go code easily deployed to a serverless provider._

 [go-lambda](https://github.com/xlab/go-lambda) - A CLI tool for deploying Go in AWS Lambda